Can I switch energy supplier if I owe money in the UK?

 Can my energy supplier stop me switching if I owe money?

-They can object in certain situations—most commonly if you have a credit meter and you owe more than £500.
-If you owe less, switching is often allowed.
-If you’re on prepayment, you may be able to switch under DAP depending on eligibility.
+They can object only in defined situations—most commonly if you have a credit meter and you owe more than £500 per fuel in debt that is older than 28 days.
+If the debt is under 28 days old, or £500 or less per fuel, switching is normally allowed.
+On a prepayment meter you may be able to switch under the Debt Assignment Protocol.

 If I switch, does my debt disappear?

 No. With a credit meter, the debt generally stays with your old supplier and you still need to repay it.
-With some prepayment arrangements, DAP may allow the debt to move to the new supplier so you repay through top-ups.
+With prepayment, the Debt Assignment Protocol may move up to £500 of debt per fuel to the new supplier so you repay through top-ups.

 What if I owe money for both gas and electricity?